hkotek/hkotek.com/_posts/2022-11-07-academic-job-interview-questions.md

 Me being me, I took contemporaneous notes from the majority of interviews I did.
 I've been sitting on them for years and I've finally decided I should just put them out there for others to use.
 The academic job market is an absolute horror show (again, the topic of another post), and if this can help at least *someone* not feel so overwhelmed, I will count that as a great success.

 Below are 25 distinct lists.
 I don't provide the names of institutions but instead summarize the type of job and department.
-I've collapsed the lists so the main page is manageable, but you can click on each list to expand the questions.
 In the majority of cases the questions are paraphrases rather than verbatim what was asked, since I took notes after the fact.

 Long list questions